djessop/mineral_diffusion_timescales/README.md

 data, R2, (fig, ax) = plot_data_model(filename, popt, pcov, savefig=False)
 ```

+### Bulk runs and quality-of-fit assessment
 Finally, it might be interesting to batch run the entire database in one go.
-Assuming that the structure is as per this archive ('SEM_traverse_data/<eruption_name>/<sample_file>.xls'), this can be achieved via
+Assuming that the structure is as per this archive ('SEM_traverse_data/<eruption_name>/<sample_file>.xls', see below), this can be achieved via

 ```python
 ## use the glob module to find all the xls file under the archive